Graph cuts always find a global optimum for Potts models (with a catch): How ``bad'' are solutions to perturbations?

-Because we have re-written $\dot{\theta^x}{y}$ as a linear function of $x$ and removed $\theta^x$ from the left-hand-side, the second constraint is convex.
+Because we have shown how to re-write $\dot{\theta^x}{y}$ as a linear function of $x$ and removed $\theta^x$ from the left-hand-side, the second constraint is convex.
 However, two barriers remain to solving this problem efficiently: (i) the optimality constraint $\dot{\theta}{x} \le \min_{y\in L(G)}\dot{\theta^x}{y}$ is not in a convenient form, and (ii) the first constraint is not convex.
 We address (i) first.